New US autonomous vehicle plan lets industry regulate itself

 In her remarks, Chao said that AV 4.0, a joint effort between her department and the White House, unifies autonomous vehicle work across 38 federal departments and agencies.
 It also establishes a list of government principles and says that safety is her department's No. 1 priority.

-“It recognizes the value of private sector leadership in AV research, development and integration,” she said in prepared remarks.
+“It recognizes the value of private sector leadership in AV research, development and integration,” she said.

-The principles include protecting users and communities, promoting efficient markets and facilitating coordinated efforts.
+The principles include protecting users and communities, promoting efficient markets by protecting intellectual property and modernizing regulations, and facilitating coordinated standards and policies.

 “The goals are simple, clear and consistent,” she said.
 “Improve safety, security and quality of life for all Americans.”